willwade/KeyGuideMaker/README.md

 We also have a directory of ready-compiled, ready-to-print designs that need no tool to get going with.
 (YET TO BE INCLUDED)

+If you want to make templates you will need to read this easy to read guide (YET TO BE WRITTEN!
+In short - take image, import into ai/inkscape.
+Resize to correct actual screen size.
+Draw boxes (0.01mm stroke), Export as SVG.
+Write brief XML file.)

 ##Credits##

 Simon Judge and Will Wade wrote this with some testing and support from Marie.